 Anyone raised in the Nintendo Generation like myself remembers “Nintendo Power” magazine.
 We didn’t know then that NP was just a propaganda magazine to push Nintendo games down our throats, but hey…we didn’t care…we just loved Nintendo games!
 But Nintendo Power was more than just a preview for new games, it was the life line for players both on and off those glossy pages.

 I didn’t have a lot of Nintendo games growing up, but the ones I did have I thought were the best…and some of them were really hard.
 Some were so difficult at the time that I needed a little help from The Man.
 So in time of I need I did what many kids did, I wrote a letters to Nintendo Power asking for some help.

 All the letters Nintendo received asking for help were directed to the so-called Game Play Counselors.
 These were the game experts.
 These the people that got paid to play games.
 These were the people I wanted to be.
 These were the people that were featured in the magazine in the Counselor’s Corner section.
 Counselor’s Corner was often the best part of the magazine, as it was the section that had the obscure “hardcore” tips and tricks, usually very in-depth.

-Practically 15 years after I sent my letters to Nintendo Power asking for help, I posted an article about them.
-By pure luck , one of the actual Game Play Counselor’s that had replied to one of my letters found my post and my blog and left a comment.
+Nearly 15 years after I sent my letters to Nintendo Power asking for help, I posted an article about them.
+By pure luck, one of the actual Game Play Counselor’s that had replied to a letter found my post and my blog and left a comment.
 What are the chances?!
 So I took the opportunity to interview one of my career idols.

-The fourth interview in the series.
-I ask Matthew about how the SNES changed Nintendo and we find out what games the Counselor’s played to settle the score.
+In the fourth interview in the series I ask Matthew Glidden about how the SNES changed Nintendo and we find out what games the Counselor’s played to settle the score.